ipython/ipython/docs/source/whatsnew/pr/inline-jpg.rst

-* The InlineBackend.figure_format flag now supports JPEG output if PIL is available.
+* The InlineBackend.figure_format flag now supports JPEG output if PIL/Pillow is available.
-* The new InlineBackend.quality flag controls the amount of compression (currently JPEG only)
+* The new ``InlineBackend.quality`` flag is a Integer in the range [10, 100] which controls the quality of figures where higher values give nicer images (currently JPEG only).